3-d Calabi--Yau categories for Teichm\"uller theory: Stability conditions

-\begin{proof} According to \cite[Proposition 1.2.4]{bbd}, the first and third condition above imply that $\mc A$ is an abelian category whose short exact sequences are in one-to-one correspondence with exact triangles in $\mc C$ with all vertices in $\mc A$.
-Let $E\in\mc C$ then by fourth assumption there is a tower of triangles
+\begin{proof}[Proof of Lemma~\ref{lem_tstr_char}] According to \cite[Proposition 1.2.4]{bbd}, the first and third condition above imply that $\mc A$ is an abelian category whose short exact sequences are in one-to-one correspondence with exact triangles in $\mc C$ with all vertices in $\mc A$.
+Let $E\in\mc C$, then by the fourth assumption there is a tower of triangles

 with $A_i\in\mc A$, $k_i\in\ZZ$.
-If the sequence of $k_i$ is not strictly decreasing, then there is and $i$ with $1\leq i<n$ such that $k_i\leq k_{i+1}$.
+If the sequence of $k_i$ is not strictly decreasing, then there is an $i$ with $1\leq i<n$ such that $k_i\leq k_{i+1}$.
 We claim that there is a modified tower such that the number of pairs $(i,j)$ with $1\leq i<j\leq n$ and $k_i\leq k_j$ is strictly smaller.
 An inductive argument then implies that there is a tower of extensions as above such that $k_i$ are strictly decreasing, showing that $\mc A$ is the heart of a bounded t-structure.

 \underline{Case $k_i=k_{i+1}=:k$}.
 The composite morphism $A_{i+1}[k]\to E_i\to A_i[k]$ of degree one determines an extension $A_i\to B\to A_{i+1}\xrightarrow{+1}$, and $B\in\mc A$ by the second assumption of the lemma.
 Applying the octahedral axiom one sees that the tower of extensions can be replaced by a shorter one with $E_i$ removed and new triangle $E_{i+1}\to B[k]\to E_{i-1}\xrightarrow{+1}$.